-Explanation: The chloride ion inhibits the fermentation at higher concentration.
-It also imparts the saline taste to beer if it is present at the lower concentration of about 400 ppm.
+Explanation: The chloride ion inhibits the fermentation at higher concentrations.
+It also imparts the saline taste to beer if it is present at a lower concentration of about 400 ppm.

 6. Which of the following ion produces a toxic effect in the brewing process?

 Explanation: Copper is an ion present in water that produces the toxic effect to the brewing yeast at high concentrations.
 It eliminates H2S from beer as insoluble sulphide.
 It may also produce hazes and produce adverse colour changes in beer.